 There may be other steps to follow before you appeal to the Social Security and Child Support Tribunal.
 The type of decision you are appealing determines the specific procedure.

 Note: The Social Security tribunal rules of procedure function independent of government.
 It will be a court judge listening to both sides of the argument.
 The judge will then make a final decision.

-CLAIM FORMS: There are several different forms to choose from when you appeal to the tribunal.
+There are several different forms to choose from when you appeal to the tribunal.
 It will depend on the type of benefit in question.
+The section explains:

-HEARINGS: You will need your appeal papers and any documents used as evidence at the hearing.
+You will need your appeal papers and any documents used as evidence at the hearing.
 The tribunal may share any evidence you give with all parties.
+Find out:

 The Social Security tribunal decision follows the hearing.
 There are other steps you can take if you still disagree with the tribunal's decision.